Firebase

 You can read more about this in Firebase Docs.

 You may be warned that other cloud functions will be deleted when you deploy your Nuxt project.
-This is because nitro will deploy your entire project to firebase functions.
+This is because Nitro will deploy your entire project to firebase functions.
 If you want to deploy only your Nuxt project, you can use the --only flag:

 firebase deploy --only functions:server,hosting

-Using Cookies in production
+Using Cookies in Production

 When using Firebase Hosting together with Cloud Functions or Cloud Run, cookies are generally stripped from incoming requests to allow for efficient CDN cache behavior.
 Only the specially-named __session cookie is permitted to pass through to your app.